OpenGeoVis/PVGeo/README.md

 # ParaView Geophysics Plugins
 This repository contains plugins for the open-source, multi-platform data analysis and visualization application [ParaView by Kitware](https://www.paraview.org).
 These plugins are tailored to data visualization in the geosciences with a heavy focus on structured data sets like 2D or 3D grids.

+## About the Author:
-Unless otherwise specified at the top of the file, all code distributed here was produced by [Bane Sullivan](banesullivan@gmail.com), undergraduate research assistant in the Geophysics Department at the Colorado School of Mines.
+Unless otherwise specified at the top of the file, all code and documentation distributed here was produced by [Bane Sullivan](banesullivan@gmail.com), undergraduate research assistant in the Geophysics Department at the Colorado School of Mines.
 Feel free to contact for major questions or for custom filters/readers to visualize geoscience data.

 ## More to come!